synasapmob/documentation/seo.md

 ## DENSITY

-how frequently a keyword is used within a piece of content, but isn't a big problem for SEO, as it’s no longer thought to be a [ranking factor](https://ahrefs.com/blog/google-ranking-factors/).
+how frequently a keyword is used within a piece of content, but isn't a big problem for SEO, <br />
+as it’s no longer thought to be a [ranking factor](https://ahrefs.com/blog/google-ranking-factors/).
 This is because modern search engine algorithms are smart enough to understand [learn more](https://blog.hubspot.com/marketing/keyword-density)